5 Tips to Write a Winning Graphic Design Brief

 Consider if you’ve worked with a particular designer in the past.
 If you have, they may have a baseline of knowledge to help them get started.

-If you need to create a lengthy, complex document for a major design project, there is good news.
+There is good news if you need to create a lengthy, complex document for a major design project.
 A lot of the information you gather and write out should be reusable in future projects.

 For example, if your target audience doesn’t change, there’s no need to rewrite that part of the design brief for every new project.